 I’ve been fortunate enough to spend time here during visits with my brother, who lived in Albuquerque for several years.
 Although typically the desert is not my favorite environment, there are many attractions here that truly did enchant me.

-The newer pages are done using WordPress format, starting with my trip in February, 2017 to City of Rocks State Park.
+My favorite stay in New Mexico, though, was in February, 2017 at City of Rocks State Park.
 What a magical wonderland of rocks that is!
 If you haven’t been there, be sure to check out my review, including details on the campgrounds, hiking among the rocks, etc.